Frequently asked questions

 Current information about Non-24, its symptoms and diagnosis, and ongoing research.

 Non-24 is a serious, chronic circadian rhythm disorder that's very common in people who are totally blind.
-It causes nighttime sleep problems and a wide range of daytime difficulties, including an overwhelming urge to nap that may lead to decreased productivity at work and school, as well as complications in one's social life.
+It causes nighttime sleep problems and a wide range of daytime difficulties, including an overwhelming urge to sleep during the day that may lead to decreased function at work and school, as well as complications in one's social life.

 Non-24 begins with the master body clock.
 Everyone has one.
 For most people, it runs slightly longer than 24 hours and is reset every day by environmental light that's detected by the eye and signals the brain.
 For people who are totally blind, however, the body clock becomes out of sync with the 24-hour day-night cycle.
 Because the non-24-hour body clock creates an ever-shifting sleep-wake cycle, Non-24 is classified as a circadian rhythm disorder.

 Non-24 makes it difficult to fall asleep or stay asleep at night and creates an uncontrollable urge to sleep during the day.
 This may lead to exhaustion and a decrease in overall functionality and well-being, and problems with concentration.

 How common is Non-24 among people who are totally blind?